ducodrupsteen/cloud-services/ccp/04-global-infrastructure.md

 When you run one `EC2` instance, it runs in just one `AZ`.
 So if you want to be disaster proof it is obvious to run more instances in different `AZ`s.
 Even though it might be more spread out, the latency between `AZ`s is still in the single digits.

 Many of the AWS services run at a region level, this means that they run synchronously across multiple `AZ`s.
 If you look a `ELB`, this is a regional service that runs across `AZ`s and talks to `EC2` instances in a specific `AZ`.

+## Edge locations
+You or your users might need to access data from all over the world but you've only hosted your data in one region.
+Instead of having users from everywhere connect to your single region.
+You can place a copy locally or cache a copy in different regions.

+Caching copies of data closer to the customers all around the world uses the concept of content delivery networks, or `CDN`s.
+This is commonly used, and at AWS it is called `CloudFront`.
+Amazon `CloudFront` is a service that helps you deliver data, video, applications and APIs to your users.
+It uses something called `Edge Locations`.

+These `Edge Locations` are separate from regions.
+You can push content from a region to a collection of `Edge Locations`.
+This helps you with faster delivery times of data. `Edge Locations` also run more then `CloudFront`.
+They run a Domain Name Service called `Route53`, this helps with directing users to the correct location on the web.

+### AWS Outpost
+It is also possible to run AWS services inside your own data center, this service is called `AWS Outpost`.
+With `Outpost` AWS will basically install a mini region inside your own data center, this is owned and operated by AWS and uses 100% of AWS functionality, but it is isolated in your own building.